Blanc & Eclare

 Blanc Group Ltd., trading as Blanc & Eclare, is a fashion brand producing eyewear, denim, clothing, skincare, and accessories.
-Korean-American singer and actress Jessica Jung launched the label in August 2014, initially naming it Blanc, meaning "clean and crisp".
-Eclare, derived from the Latin root Clara, representing "clarity and brightness", was added later.
+Korean-American singer and actress Jessica Jung launched the label in August 2014, initially naming it Blanc, which means "white" in French.
+Eclare, derived from the Latin root clara (clarity, brightness) was later added.

 Locations

 Blanc & Eclare merchandise is sold in around sixty stores in locations such as Seoul, New York, Beijing, Hong Kong, Bangkok, Taiwan, Shanghai, Tokyo, and Vancouver.
 In December 2016, Blanc & Eclare opened its first U.S. flagship store in the SoHo neighborhood of New York.
 In January 2021, a second flagship store was opened in Seoul, South Korea.

-Influences
+Description

-The brand is made up of pieces that are described to be "modern-classic featuring clean-cut silhouettes and interesting details", which reflects Jung's own fashion preferences.
-Jung has credited her mother for having a "huge influence" on her interest in fashion.
-She has also stated that she travels to different cities for her designs in order to gain inspiration from looking at different cultural styles and colors.
+Blanc & Eclare creates clean-cut, modern-classic pieces.
 The styles and names of each pair of sunglasses are based on international cities.

 Collaborations

 In October 2014, Blanc & Eclare began to collaborate with the charity "Help For Children", which is an organization that aims to prevent and treat child abuse.
 Through a design competition, Blanc & Eclare invites the public to design their own pair of sunglasses.
 The winning designs join the Blanc & Eclare collection, and 100% of profits from their sales go to the 'Help For Children' foundation.

 In 2018, Blanc & Eclare announced a new package room collaboration with The Landmark Mandarin Oriental, Hong Kong that included a lounge-wear set exclusively designed for guests.
 The same year, Blanc & Eclare also announced a limited edition collaboration with South Korean model Irene Kim, called "Love is Good".
 In September, Blanc & Eclare and Keds collaborated to celebrate New York Fashion Week with an exclusive sneaker customization event.
 A limited number of buyers were eligible to receive a pair of Blanc & Eclare customized Triple Kick sneakers from Keds signed by Jung.
 In October, the brand teamed up with Zalora, to launch a limited-edition bag collection designed by Jung named "Poppy".
 A second collection in collaboration with Zalora was launched in November, named "Rosie".
 In December, Blanc & Eclare collaborated with Casetify to release an exclusive capsule collection of iPhone cases.

 In May 2019, Blanc & Eclare collaborated with Vogue Korea for their second annual Vogue Market.
 The limited-edition collection consisted of a canvas mini bucket bag available in four different colors with detachable key-rings, and a logo ball cap.

 In November 2020, Blanc & Eclare released six limited-edition lipsticks in collaboration with beauty brand Revlon.